stacks-network/docs/docs/references/glossary.md

 A way to identify a person or an organization on the Stacks network.
 An identity is unique, both `meepers.id.blockstack` or `chad.id` are examples of IDs.

 #### identity management (IDM)
-Identity management, also known as identity and access management is, in computer security, the security and business discipline that enables the right individuals to access the right resources at the right times and for the right reason"
+Identity management, also known as identity and access management is, in computer security, the security and business discipline that enables the right individuals to access the right resources at the right times and for the right reason".

 #### know your customer (KYC)
 Or KYC, is a popular term used in the banking or financial field.
 KYC is a process where financial institutions, insurers and other companies obtain information about the identity and address of the customers as part of risk management.